Proposition 19 Brings Significant Changes to Property Tax Rules for Inter-County and Inheritance Transfers

 Propositions 58 and 193: Excludes transfers between parent and child (58) or grandparent and grandchild (193) from reassessment.

-Propositions 60 and 90: Homeowners 55+ years of age can sell their primary residence and transfer the base year value of that property to a replacement residence if certain conditions are met.
-Proposition 60 applies to intra-county transfers, while Proposition 90 applies to inter-county transfers under certain conditions.
+Propositions 60 and 90: Prior to April 1, 2021, homeowners 55+ years of age could sell their primary residence and transfer the base year value of that property to a replacement residence if certain conditions are met.
+Proposition 60 applied to intra-county transfers, while Proposition 90 applied to inter-county transfers under certain conditions.

-- Proposition 110: Severely disabled persons can transfer the base year value of their primary residence to a replacement residence if certain conditions are met.
+- Proposition 110: Prior to April 1, 2021, severely and permanently disabled persons could transfer the base year value of their primary residence to a replacement residence if certain conditions were met.

 Proposition 19 Expands Certain Transfer Benefits

-Homeowners who are 55 or older, or who are severely disabled, or who are victims of a Governor declared disaster, wishing to transfer their property tax benefits, to another home in California will have more options:
+Homeowners who are 55 or older, or who are severely and permanently disabled, or who are victims of a Governor declared disaster, wishing to transfer their property tax benefits to another home in California will have more options:

 - A homeowner can purchase a higher value property.
 The transfer no longer will have to be a property of equal or lesser value.
 The prior benefit can be transferred and an upward adjustment is added for the difference.